(Ugandan beef and plantain stew)

 - Stir in the plantains and simmer for another 30 to 40 minutes, or until the beef is tender and the plantains have softened.
 Adjust seasoning and serve hot.

-- Meat: Try using goat or lamb meat instead of beef.
+- Meat: Try using goat, lamb or chicken instead of beef.
 Brown the meat in the oil first for a deeper flavor, then add the onions and peppers.
 You can also use ground beef.

 - Dried Fish: Authentic matoke often includes dried, smoked fish.
 Take a piece of dried fish, usually catfish, and soak it until it is tender.
 Then debone the fish and flake it.
 Stir it into the stew along with the beef and tomatoes.